hyperledger-labs/keyhole-fabric-api-gateway/README.md

 For performance, the API Gateway maintains a connection pool.
 Current connections are returned with this API.

 ![](images/poolinfo.png)

+# Tests
+Integration test scripts are defined in the `test` folder.
+These node.js scripts can be executed against a running API Gateway Instance.
+Here are instructions on how to run and install

+    $ cd test
+    $ npm install
+    $ node apitests.js https://localhost:9090 mychannel

+Substitute your own API host and channel name Results will be output to your console.

 ### Authenticate
 If authenticate is set to `true`, calling this API route will invoke the specified session Validator where form parameters can be processed and authentication logic performed.
 See the [Authentication](#Authentication) section below for more information.